ZackWilde27/Z3dPy/README.md

 pygame.display.flip()
 ```

-Now all that's left is to chuck it in a loop
+Now all that's left is to chuck it in a loop.

 ```python
 # Raster Loop